 For the first few years of Daniel Bell’s life, he was like any other toddler, full of energy, happy and full of life at home in Ormskirk, but doctors soon discovered Daniel had a brain tumour the size of a fist.

 At aged three, mum Rosalind and dad Colin, had noticed a change in Daniel’s behaviour.
-He wasn’t the same happy go lucky toddler he was.
-Rosalind explains; “His personality literally changed.
+He wasn’t the same happy go lucky toddler he used to be.
+Rosalind explains “His personality literally changed.
 He was grumpy had lots of tantrums, was sick and went back to sleeping in the day too, which was the total opposite of what he was previously.”

-Thankfully Rosalind, who was also 7 months pregnant at the time, had seen a recent Headsmart campaign and had recognised some of the symptoms of a brain tumour.
-Daniel was taken to his Ormskirk A&E who quickly realised the severity of the situation and Daniel diagnosed with a brain tumour.
+Thankfully Rosalind recognised some of the symptoms of a brain tumour.

+Daniel was taken to Ormskirk A&E who quickly realised the severity of the situation and Daniel diagnosed with a brain tumour.

-Daniel was rushed straight to Alder Hey; a centre of excellence for brain conditions.
+Daniel was rushed straight to Alder Hey which is a centre of excellence for brain conditions.
 “It was like the bottom had fallen out of my world, our lives changed in a split second.
 We were told he needed to go to Alder Hey right away and we were blue-lighted to Liverpool,” says Rosalind.

-Once at Alder Hey, Daniel was taken straight to theatre where Neurosurgeon Ms Sasha Burns drained fluid on his brain during a 3 hour life-saving operation and the next day Daniel’s tumour was removed during a 9 hour operation by Mr Conor Mallucci who had rushed back from London to perform the procedure.
+Once at Alder Hey, Daniel was taken straight to theatre where Neurosurgeon Ms Sasha Burns drained fluid on his brain during a 3 hour life-saving operation and the next day Daniel’s tumour was removed during a 9 hour operation by Mr Conor Mallucci, who recently featured in BBC2 documentary Hospital.

 “Mr Mallucci told us that Daniel had a cystic tumour which was the size of an adult’s fist and there was a possibility of Daniel losing motor and mobility skills as the result of the procedure,” explained Rosalind.